 |Can remember tasks after months or years

 |Use shells, rocks and other objects

 Octopuses are problem solvers and quick learners.
 They even have individual personalities!

 Don’t miss your chance to see octopuses in their natural habitat.
 Plan a trip to an aquarium or go diving!

 Dogs are super smart!
-They can understand hundreds of human words and gestures, and learn commands after a few repetitions.
-Amazingly, they can even detect cancer with high accuracy.
+They can understand hundreds of human words and gestures, and learn commands after a few repetitions they are amazing domestic animals.
+They can even detect cancer with high accuracy.
 The smartest of all breeds is the Border Collie.
 Poodles and German Shepherds come in close second.

 Working dogs like police K9s are highly trained – they can do all sorts of impressive tasks!
 Plus, they have emotional intelligence and empathy for humans.
 This makes them great therapy animals.

 Amazingly, dogs have exceptional sensory abilities too!
 They can detect changes in scent, sound, and vibration.
 This means they can help people with disabilities or medical conditions.

 Want to make your pup even smarter?
 Train them regularly, and give them stimulating toys like puzzle feeders.
 This not only boosts their mental abilities, but also strengthens your bond.

 Cats have an extraordinary sense of balance.
 This is due to their flexible spine and strong hind legs.